web-dave/webdave.de/src/assets/posts/route_types.md

 The problem with this is: We dont have defined any routeParams yet.
 So let's fix this.
 To do so, we have to define them in the returned object as a UrlSegment wich can be resolved by the router.
-Sounds complcated?
+Sounds complicated?
 It isn't.

 ```js
 const numberRegex = '^[0-9]*$';